riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 Next we're making use of the `autoValue` function on some of the columns.

-For the sort specific columns we're just lower-casing the value of the primary column.
+For the sort specific columns we're just lower-casing the value of the primary column, i.e. `return surname.value.toLowerCase()`.
 We're also lowercasing the email field to avoid any funkiness that might arise if a user enters a mixed case email address.

 Finally we're automatically applying the current date / time to the `acquired` field on an insert and preventing any updates on the column.
 Since the acquired field represents when a customer was added to the application, the field should only be set on the insert and never updated.